Freewriting.

 Ok, but what is freewriting?

-Freewriting is the act of freerange writing -- writing without fencing in your thoughts and ideas by standards of grammar or subjecting them to your inner editor and critic.
-You quite literally write whatever comes to mind, even if all you write for an entire page is -- "I have no ideas.
+Freewriting is the act of free-range writing; that is to say, writing without fencing in your thoughts and ideas by standards of grammar or subjecting them to your inner editor and critic.
+You quite literally write whatever comes to mind, even if all you write for an entire page is: "I have no ideas.
 I got nothing.
 Nada."

 Asking yourself to write what comes to mind can feel awkward, and you may end up writing random words, but even a freewrite made up of a random list can be productive.
 In fact, I once wrote a full freewrite of just nouns and adjectives.
 Here is an excerpt: "Mountain.
 Cartwheeling.
 Panda.
 Thundering.
 Lightbulb.
 Elephant.
 Shoes."